 Makita SH01W Cordless 3-3/8-Inch Circular Saw Kit

-The Makita's 12V max Lithium-Ion cordless 3-3/8-Inch compact circular saw kit has a powerful 1,400 RPM motor which delivers fast cutting of Plywood, MDF, Pegboard, Particleboard, Melamine, Drywall and many more.
+The Makita's 12V max Lithium-Ion cordless 3-3/8-Inch compact circular saw kit has a powerful 1,400 RPM motor that delivers fast cutting of Plywood, MDF, Pegboard, Particleboard, Melamine, Drywall and many more.

 This saw is perfect for those tight corners and unusual locations where a more powerful or larger saw would be dangerous because of the danger of a kickback.
 Even if this Makita cordless circular saw it does not have a lot of power, it's great because you wouldn't have the kickback and the ultrasharp Makita carbide combination blade produces smooth cuts and lasts a long time without resharpening or replacing the blade.
 It is also very nice and handy for those situations where you only need to make a few cuts and you just grab this saw and cut without having to take the time to get out a larger, heavier saw and plug in a cord.